PDFinch/Client-NET/README.md

 You need to have an account with enough credits and an active set of API keys.
 You can [register an account or log in here](https://www.pdfinch.com/account/login).
 # Basic usage
-Our API currently supports one thing: generating PDFs from HTML.
-You can do so by calling `IPdfClient.GeneratePdfFromHtmlAsync()`:
+Our API currently supports one thing: generating PDFs from HTML, with some variations.
+The most simple way is available by calling `IPdfClient.GeneratePdfFromHtmlAsync()`:

 ```C#
 IPdfClient pdfClient = ... // see chapter "Obtaining an IPdfClient" below